 - is a substantial shareholder of the Company or an officer of, or otherwise associated directly with, a substantial shareholder of the Company;

-- is, or in the last three years has been, in a material business relationship (e. g. as a supplier or customer) with the Company or other Group member, or an officer of, or otherwise associated with, someone with such a relationship;
+- is, or has been within the last three years, in a material business relationship (e.g. as a lender, supplier or customer) with the Company or other Group member, or an officer of, or otherwise associated with, someone with such a relationship;

 - has a material contractual relationship with the Company or another Group member, other than as a Director;